314dev/PI/docs/source/common/lightning_module.rst

 Train Epoch-level Metrics
 =========================

-If you want to calculate epoch-level metrics and log them, use :meth:`~pytorch_lightning.core.lightning.LightningModule.log`.
+If you want to calculate epoch-level metrics and log them, use :meth:`~pi_ml.core.lightning.LightningModule.log`.

 .. code-block:: python